Please note that this page is currently under construction and more governor profiles will follow soon.

 We enjoy an excellent relationship with staff, children and parents.
 The school is judged to be very good and on the cusp of becoming outstanding.
 We share a vision with the Headteacher to bring out the very best in each pupil and also nurturing gifted and talented pupils.
 We also got to great lengths to develop and care for Looked After Children.
 We are proud to ensure a safe and happy environment for all.

 It is the most rewarding position in all my life.
 One of the main reasons for success is the support and involvement of parents.
 I enjoy meeting and greeting parents, carers and children on the path on Friday mornings, along with Mrs Macdonald, our Parent Inclusion Worker.
 I regularly attend events at school and hope parents come and join us in the future at coffee mornings or as volunteers in the school.

-Mrs Chris Guy - Parent Governor - Health, Well-being and Environment Committee
+Mrs Chris Guy - Parent Governor - Named Governor for Safeguarding and LAC.

 Hello – my name is Chris Guy and I am a Parent Governor of the school and have two boys who attend the school.
 For the past three years I have been a full time foster parent, so have a particular interest in looked after children.
 Prior to becoming a foster parent I worked full time in the local NHS for 35 years, primarily in Human Resources.
 I have been married to Iain for 26 years and live in Denholme.